who0joe/c-py/README.md

 5. Wait for the container to build
 6. Open a terminal in VSCode
 7. Enjoy coding in Python and C

+## Notes
+- The container is based on the official Python image
+- The container is configured to use the latest version of Python 3
+- The container is configured to use the latest version of GCC